-We will now examine some distributions which are frequently encountered in physics.
+We now examine some distributions which are frequently encountered in physics and/or statistics.
 We begin with discrete distributions.

 3.1 Bernoulli trials

 A Bernoulli trial is an experiment with two possible outcomes, e.g., the toss of a coin.
 The random variable is the outcome of the experiment, k: